 by Matt Slick

-If you are a Jehovah's Witness please understand that I am not against you as an individual.
-I am not an apostate from the Watchtower organization and, of course, I was never baptized as a Jehovah's Witness.
-However, when I was 17, I studied with the Jehovah's Witnesses for a couple of months, but quit.
-Unfortunately, they used the Watchtower Magazine equally, and sometime more than the Bible and they couldn't answer all my questions.
+If you are a Jehovah's Witness, please understand that I am not against you as an individual.
+I am not an apostate from the Watchtower organization; and, of course, I was never baptized as a Jehovah's Witness.
+However, when I was 17, I studied with the Jehovah's Witnesses for a couple of months but quit.
+Unfortunately, they used the Watchtower Magazine equally with and sometimes more than the Bible; and they couldn't answer all my questions.
 All I wanted to study was the Bible since that is God's word.

 Please consider these quotes from the Watchtower Magazine that verify what I am saying:

 - "All who want to understand the Bible should appreciate that the "greatly diversified wisdom of God" can become known only through Jehovah's channel of communication, the faithful and discreet slave."1

 - "Thus the Bible is an organizational book and belongs to the Christian congregation as an organization, not to individuals, regardless of how sincerely they may believe that they can interpret the Bible."2